boxen/puppet-template/CONTRIBUTING.md

   use it in your Boxen instead.

 * Otherwise, go crazy!
 Fork it, fix it, test it, pull request it.
-  Remember that a PR is the beginning of a conversation, not the end of one.
+  Remember that a PR is the start of a conversation, not the end of one.

 :heart:,
 Boxen